zeemofukaa/OmoriWeatherApp/README.md

 • Open the extracted folder

-• Run weather-app.exe from inside the folder
+• Run Weather Space.exe from inside the folder

 ❗ Do NOT move the .exe out of the folder
 The app needs the other files to run correctly.